GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

     - Killing them repeatedly does not give extra trust.
     - If the Nameless bondmate candidate dies at any point doing any of the above steps it will add between 2-5 extra Camp conversations.
 - Go to the Beginning Abyss, F7 and trust farm with a same-alignment team until the flaming-heart appears.
-- Go to the Guild - Training Room and attach any two, Level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate.
+- Go to the Guild - Training Room and attach any 2x Level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate.

 !!! danger "**DOUBLE-CHECK WARNING**"